 Access to healthcare

 Frontier areas face the same difficulties as other rural areas in maintaining their healthcare workforce, although those difficulties can be amplified.
-These thinly populated regions cannot easily compete with the wages and amenities offered to physicians and nurses by hospitals and clinics in metropolitan areas.
-Even communities that do have adequate staffing are often one doctor or nurse away from a shortage.
-For more information, see RHIhub's Topic Guides: Rural Healthcare Workforce and Recruitment and Retention for Rural Health Facilities.
+These thinly populated regions cannot easily compete with the wages and amenities offered to healthcare professionals by hospitals and clinics in metropolitan areas.
+Even communities that currently have adequate staffing are often one doctor or nurse away from a shortage.
+For more information, see the Rural Healthcare Workforce and Recruitment and Retention for Rural Health Facilities topic guides.

-The National Center for Frontier Communities' map Critical Access Hospitals and Frontier Designated Areas, 2010 notes that only 27% Critical Access Hospitals are located in frontier areas, leaving many frontier areas without a hospital.
-Frontier counties that do have hospitals may face higher costs than non-frontier hospitals, due to the lower volume of patients served.
-In addition, frontier counties with no hospitals or with workforce shortages are often clustered together; compounding the distance residents must travel to reach a hospital.
+Many frontier counties do not have a hospital.
+In frontier counties that do have a hospital, that hospital may face higher costs per patient than non-frontier hospitals due to the lower volume of patients served.
+In addition, frontier counties without hospitals are often clustered together, compounding the distance residents must travel to reach a hospital.

 Health Risk Factors

 Rural communities are at higher risk for substance use, suicide, obesity, cigarette smoking, and death from unintentional injuries such as motor vehicle accidents.
-While many studies have identified health disparities for all rural communities, fewer have focused specifically on the remote rural areas of the frontier.
+While many studies have identified health disparities for all rural communities, few have focused specifically on frontier and remote rural areas.
 According to a 2014 article in the Journal of Rural Mental Health, mental and behavioral health providers have recognized problems of substance abuse and domestic violence as significantly more prevalent in frontier areas.